Whoaa512/starred/README.md

 - [Textualize/toolong](https://github.com/Textualize/toolong) - A terminal application to view, tail, merge, and search log files (plus JSONL).
 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [collabora/WhisperFusion](https://github.com/collabora/WhisperFusion) - WhisperFusion builds upon the capabilities of WhisperLive and WhisperSpeech to provide a seamless conversations with an AI.
 - [vanna-ai/vanna](https://github.com/vanna-ai/vanna) - 🤖 Chat with your SQL database 📊.
-Accurate Text-to-SQL Generation via LLMs using RAG 🔄.
+Accurate Text-to-SQL Generation via LLMs using Agentic Retrieval 🔄.
 - [Sjlver/psst](https://github.com/Sjlver/psst) - Paper-based Secret Sharing Technique
 - [marimo-team/marimo](https://github.com/marimo-team/marimo) - A reactive notebook for Python — run reproducible experiments, query with SQL, execute as a script, deploy as an app, and version with git.
 Stored as pure Python.
 All in a modern, AI-native editor.
 - [software-2/nanoleaf](https://github.com/software-2/nanoleaf) - A python interface for Nanoleaf Aurora lighting